pschneider1968/pihole-bl-msft-telemetry-bsi/README.md

 # PIHOLE-BL-MSFT-TELEMETRY-BSI

-Pi-Hole blocklist for hosts involved in Microsoft Windows telemetry, as documented by BSI Bund in Germany.
+Pi-Hole blocklist for hosts involved in Microsoft Windows telemetry, as documented by BSI Bund in Germany in their project "SiSyPHuS Win10".
+The BSI is the "German Federal Bureau of Security in Information Technology" (Bundesamt für Sicherheit in der Informationstechnik).

 Thanks to:
 - [BSI Bund](https://www.bsi.bund.de/)